tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/如何进行备案_intl.md

 (2) If yes, you can only submit a new application after the in-progress one is processed by the communications administration, as there can be only one in-progress order in one account.
 You can also abort the in-progress application and then submit a new one for both the domain names.

 ### How to apply for ICP filing for a BBS website?
 Currently, individuals are not allowed to operate BBS websites.
-BBS website operation requires prerequisite BBS approval by the competent communications administration.
+BBS website operation requires prerequisite BBS approval by the provincial communications administration.
 Some provinces have stopped approving BBS websites.
 For details, please contact your provincial communications administration.
 ### I have an in-progress application for personal ICP filing for my domain name, and I want to apply for organizational ICP filing for a new domain name.
 What can I do?
 You can register a new account for application.